kerns/commander-v/README.md

 # Commander V for Visual Studio Code

-Commander V is a powerful but discreet extension for Visual Studio Code, able to combine multiple files into a single, easy-to-read and _ready-to-paste_ blob of text with tremendous speed.
-Commander V also offers to generate an ASCII tree view of your project, which can be included in the final output.
+Commander V is a powerful but discreet extension for Visual Studio Code, able to combine multiple files with tremendous speed into a single, easy-to-read and **_ready-to-paste_** blob of text.
+Commander V also offers to generate an ASCII tree view of your project, which can be included in the final output, offering additional context to the code you're sharing.

 Call on Commander V by selecting multiple files in the file explorer sidebar of Visual Studio Code.
 Then right-click on one of the selected files, choose **"Commander V"** from the context menu, and a concatenated payload will be delivered to your clipboard.

-**Always choose Commander V.**
+_Always choose Commander V._

 ## Features

-- Concatenates multiple selected files into a single, structured blob of text
+- Concatenates multiple selected files into a single, structured blob of text, ready to paste
 - Optionally prepends an ASCII tree of your project's folder structure
 - Gently wraps each file's content with custom comments indicating the beginning and end of each file
-- Supports local configuration via an optional `.com.v.config.js` file
+- Supports local configuration via an optional `.com-v.config.js` file

 ## Installation